 Gear-wise, I mostly used the wide lens, but for close-up shots of the ice you might want to pack a long zoom.
 I would also advise taking a tripod if you are interested in shooting waterfalls.
 Slower shutter speed is the key to make the water look smooth and silky, and you’ll need a tripod for that.
 I also highly recommend having a polarizer filter, especially on a rainy day.
 The cliffs are mostly comprised of black rock that tends to reflect a lot of light when wet.
 The gleam can create some nasty distractions in the shot and the polarizer filter helps to avoid that.

 If you liked this article, I have a few more on New Zealand that you might find helpful.
-I would also appreciate hearing from you.
+I also have a YouTube video where I go into more detail about the Franz Joseph glacier.
+And of course, I would also appreciate hearing from you.
 If you happen to have any questions or comments, leave them down below and I’ll be glad to help!